 When I was 17, I remember thinking, “I just don’t have a future in North Korea.
 And I really miss my mom.”
 I had memorized the phone number of the broker my mom sent years ago, so I called him and whispered, “I’m ready to go.”
 He said, “Are you sure this time?”
 And I said, “Yes.”

 I didn’t tell anyone.
 The broker wouldn’t let me sit with him on the train.
 I was so scared.
 Then, a guard checking IDs asked me, “Where are you going?”
 I lied and I told him I’m visiting my grandma in Hyesan.
 “No you’re not,” he said, “I know you’re going to China!”
 He started beating me and kicking me.
 Then he dropped me off at the office in the train station, and a different guard tried to rape me.
 I pushed him and ran until I saw a group of soldiers.
 “Please help me!
 He’s trying to do strange things!”
-I asked the soldier if I could have some money to call my grandma.
+And I scared the guard away.
+I asked the soldiers if I could have some money to call my grandma.
 Then I ran to a payphone and called the broker.
 This time, we made it to the border.
-I followed two smugglers through the freezing cold water of the Yalu river.
+I followed two smugglers through the freezing cold water of the Tumen river.
 The guards shot at us, but luckily they missed, and we made it to China.

 The next morning, the broker called my mom.
 I was so happy.
 I thought I’d get to see her for the first time in six years!
 But she said she was in South Korea.
 I followed the brokers through China, Laos, Thailand, and I arrived in South Korea on May 20, 2011, my mom’s birthday.